opitzconsulting/jquery-mobile-angular-adapter/README.md

 To implement this paging mechaism, we extend the angular array type with the folling functions:

-- `angular.Array.loadedPages(array)`: Returns the subarray of the given array with the loaded pages.
+- `angular.Array.paged(array)`: Returns the subarray of the given array with the loaded pages.
 - `angular.Array.hasMorePages(array)`: Returns a boolean indicating if there are more pages that can be loaded.
 - `angular.Array.loadNextPage(array)`: Loads the next page from the given array.